 What are the penalties?

-Penalty notices may be issues and court action may be taken.
+Penalty notices may be issued and court action may be taken.

 The penalty for discarding a lit cigarette is $660.
-If it's day of total fire ban, the fine is doubled to $1320.
+If it is on a day of total fire ban, the fine is doubled to $1320.

 If you're making a report – safety first